dustinpfister/blog_posts/_posts/threejs-curve.md

 ## 2 - spiral example

 So now that I have a basic example out of the way that involves creating a custom curve class by extending the base curve class out of the way I think I will want to have at least one more example that involves something like a spiral of sorts.
+This example is then very similar to the basic example I have starting out with, but now I am using sin and cos math methods for the expressions in the get point method.

 ```js
 //******** **********